Bernt Julius Muus

 Bernt Julius Muus (March 15, 1832 – May 25, 1900) was a Norwegian-American Lutheran minister and church leader.
 He helped found St. Olaf College, a private liberal arts college in Northfield, Minnesota.

 Biography

 Early life and education

-Muus was born in the parish of Snaasen in Throndhjems Stift in Snåsa, Nord-Trøndelag, Norway, the grandson of the priest Jens Rynning (1778–1857) and the nephew of the emigrant author Ole Rynning (1809–1838).
+Muus was born in the parish of Snaasen in Throndhjems Stift in what is now Snåsa Municipality in Trøndelag county, Norway.
+He was the grandson of the priest Jens Rynning and the nephew of the emigrant author Ole Rynning.
 Having graduated from the Latin school of Trondheim in 1849, he entered the University of Christiania where he studied theology and completed his theological training in 1854.
 He immigrated to the United States in 1859.

 Career

 Muus was the first resident pastor of Holden Lutheran Church in Kenyon, Minnesota.
 During a forty-year ministry, Muus traveled indefatigably to establish and minister to congregations in southern Minnesota.
 Muus also founded St. John's Lutheran Church in Northfield, Minnesota, Fox Lake Lutheran Church in Rice County, Minnesota and many other churches in southern Minnesota.

 Muus filled the office of bishop of the Minnesota District of the Norwegian Synod, took an active part in theological disputes, and ceaselessly urged the church to do more in the field of education.
 In 1874, Muus led a group of Norwegian-American immigrant pastors and farmers to found St. Olaf College in Northfield, Minnesota.
 St. Olaf College is a residential, four-year private liberal arts college affiliated with the Evangelical Lutheran Church in America.

 Despite his substantial achievements, Muus was considered a "fascinating, capable, but flawed leader."
 During the Predestination Controversy (naadevalgsstriden), where The Norwegian Synod experienced internal division over questions concerning predestination and conversion, Muus sided with Anti-Missourian Brotherhood.
 Muus' uncompromising nature and stubbornness eventually resulted in his expulsion from his church in 1898 for failure to conform to doctrine.